 I contributed to the Patient Rights (Scotland) Act 2011, regarding the accessibility of health information for blind and partially sighted patients.

 I am strongly committed to making a difference to policy and practice in the field of counselling and vision impairment.
 I am a member of Cross Party Advisory Group on Vision Impairment at Scottish Parliament and I was on the Scottish Vision Strategy Advisory Board from 2010 – 2016.
 I was also involved in the Scottish Government’s review of Certification and registration in 2017, which was led by Professor Carrie McEwan.

-I am a member of the editorial board for Disability and Society and an associate editor for the International Journal of Disability, Development and Education.
+I am a member of the editorial board for Disability and Society and I was associate editor for the International Journal of Disability, Development and Education from 2014- 2020.

 I have a guide dog called Meadow.

 I am teach across a range of counselling modules on undergraduate and post graduate programmes.
 I am currently Programme Leader for MSc Counselling.
 I have also been Programme Leader for the Graduate Certificate in Counselling Skills and the BSc Mental Health and Counselling.

 Nearly 2,000,000 people in the UK are blind or partially sighted and, with an ageing demographic, the prevalence of acquired sight loss is rising.
 There is growing recognition of the need to provide accessible healthcare and emotional support services for blind and partially sighted people.
 My research at Abertay University contributes to this objective.